 The coronavirus has most of us homebound.
 And while we may be physically restricted to one location, technology has blown open our virtual borders, allowing us to communicate and access our favorite websites.
-VPNs take it a step further by allowing us to to use a fake geolocation, thereby allowing us even more access, privacy, and ultimately, connectivity to the outside world.
+Some of the best vpn for streaming take it a step further by allowing us to to use a fake geolocation, thereby allowing us even more access, privacy, and ultimately, connectivity to the outside world.

 If you’re an avid online content consumer, you’ve likely come across sites that are restricted to your location.
 A few examples are services like Spotify and YouTube TV, which are only available to US residents.
 The reason you’re blocked from watching the final episode of Game of Thrones or streaming the hottest songs, is because the site providers use geo-blocking techniques to restrict who can and can’t access their content.